Busca Una Mujer Tour

-The Busca Una Mujer Tour was a concert tour performed by Luis Miguel during 1989 and 1990 to promote his last album Busca una Mujer.
-In 1989 a VHS video was released, a compilation of his presentations in Mexico called Un Año de Conciertos.
+The Busca Una Mujer Tour was a concert tour performed by Luis Miguel during 1989 and 1990 to promote his sixth studio album Busca una Mujer.
+In 1989 a VHS video compiling his presentations in Mexico, called Un Año de Conciertos, was released.

 Set list

 This set list is representative of one show in Hotel Crowne Plaza, Mexico City.
 It does not represent all dates throughout the tour.